COLOR CONNECTIONS

 DESIGN

 Color played a key role in guiding interaction and reinforcing spatial identity.
-Yellow was assigned to communal and high-activity areas, including the main learning space, shared bathrooms, and the outdoor courtyard, emphasizing social engagement.
-Green was used for transitional and resting spaces, offering visual cues that encourage movement while providing moments of pause.
-As children at this developmental stage begin to recognize and associate colors with meaning, the strategic use of color enhances wayfinding and fosters an intuitive understanding of the environment.
+For example, Yellow was assigned to communal and high-activity areas, including the main learning space, shared bathrooms, a kitchen, and an outdoor courtyard, emphasizing social engagement.
+Green and Blue were used for transitional and resting spaces, offering visual cues that encourage movement while providing moments of pause.

-The project began with an in-depth analysis of Fox in a Box, a board game that involves stacking and embedding modular blocks within a grid.
-These actions became the foundation for the spatial framework, inspiring a kindergarten design where volumes appear to emerge from the ground, creating a dynamic relationship between the built environment and the children’s movement through it.
+The project began with the development of Fox in a Box, a board game that involves stacking and embedding modular blocks within a grid.
+These actions became the foundation for the spatial framework, creating a dynamic relationship between the built environment and the children’s movement through it.
 Rather than relying on conventional walls to define spaces, the design uses modular extrusions to establish different zones while maintaining openness and connectivity.